Quartic equation: Möbius transformation method

+Here bi are the coefficients of the quartic polynomial in y.
+This shows how this equation was obtained.

 Galois theory and factorization

 The symmetric group S4 on four elements has the Klein four-group as a normal subgroup.
 This suggests using a resolvent whose roots may be variously described as a discrete Fourier transform or a Hadamard matrix transform of the roots.